-- Students must sign the attendance sheet to record their ITEC seminar attendance.
+Students must sign the attendance sheet to record their ITEC seminar attendance.

-- For external events, please inquire in advance with the associate director for grad studies if the event can count towards ITEC seminar attendance.
+- For external events, please inquire in advance with the seminar coordinator if the event can count towards ITEC seminar attendance.
 If so, students must submit a proof of attendance, such as paid registration receipt, or an attendance form signed by the event organizer.

 - CLUE events are preapproved.
 The CLUE attendance sheet is shared with us, no need for another proof of attendance.